NapoleonWils0n/kodi-playercorefactory/docs/rtmpdump/rtmpdump-regex.md

 -m Timeout the session after num seconds without receiving data from the server
 -W URL of the SWF player for this media
 -p URL of the web page in which the media was embedded
+-y Overrides the playpath parsed from the RTMP URL
 -o save file to disk

 #### add rtmpdump options